 - Loss of quality of life from visible scarring/disfigurement or permanent disabilities interfering with daily activities or enjoyment of life

 Never accept a quick settlement offer from a trucking company or insurer.
 It is impossible to know the full value of your claim right at the outset.
-A skilled injury attorney can help you evaluate the true extent of your injuries and what fair compensation should be.
+A skilled truck accident attorney can help you evaluate the true extent of your injuries and what fair compensation should be.